The cost of doing business: supporting you

 First thing first: monitor your profit margins as this will help you to optimise the most lucrative areas of your business.

-In order to do this, look at your gross profit margins.
+To do this, look at your gross profit margins.
 This will help you to review your pricing structure, item by item.
 Then compare that with your competitors and benchmark your prices accordingly.